crizmo/PromptMotion/README.md

 ## Usage

 - Write your script in a natural, descriptive language.
+Edit the scripts/script.json file to add your script.
 - Let PromptMotion handle the rest—generating prompts, creating images, and assembling the video.

 ### Example Script: